mandrew/silverstripe-subsites/docs/en/index.md

 If more isolation of code, security, or performance is needed, then consider running multiple separate installations (e.g. on separate servers).

-This document assumes that you have full admin rights for your site.
+*This document assumes that you have full admin rights for your site.*

+## Further Documentation
  1. [Setting up subsites](set_up.md)
  2. [Working with subsites](working_with.md)